 When LPAs are a good idea

-There is no legal need to involve a third party like a solicitor either (who will likely charge you £400-£1,000), but do make sure you understand the options fully and do seek help if you need it – always understand what you are signing.
+There is no legal need to involve a third party like a solicitor (who will likely charge you £400-£1,000), but do make sure you understand the options fully and do seek help if you need it – always understand what you are signing.

 Jargon wise, the adult seeking to give LPA to another is called the ‘donor’.
 The person / people asked to step in when required are called ‘attorneys’.
 The independent third party who witnesses the drawing up of the LPA, to ensure that the donor has the capacity to do so, is called a ‘certificate provider’.

-- to decide who the attorneys should be.
+- decide who the attorneys should be.

-- the name, address, email (optional) and date of birth of both the donor and their attorneys.
+- collect the name, address, email (optional) and date of birth of both the donor and their attorneys.

-- a certificate provider (and their name and address).
+- find a certificate provider (and their name and address).
 The certificate provider must be over 18, have read the LPA and have known the donor for over two years (or have relevant professional skills or experience).
 The certificate provider must NOT be a family/extended family member or employer or business partner or an attorney or an owner/manager/director/employee of a care home where the ‘donor’ lives.

 You can do it.

-So, are you ready?
+Are you ready?
 For (much more) detail on what both LPAs cover and how to apply for them, click here.

 Have a great Easter bank holiday weekend everybody.